vireshkumarmistry/real-time-project-board/PROJECT_OVERVIEW.md

   - Code splitting/lazy loading with `React.lazy` and `Suspense`
 - **Robust Error Handling:**
   - Toast notifications for all actions
-  - Graceful error boundaries
 - **TypeScript:**
-  - Full type safety across frontend and backend
+  - Full type safety in frontend
 - **Security:**
   - CORS, JWT, environment-based config, secure API
 - **Modern UI:**
-  - Material-UI (MUI) for a responsive, accessible interface
+  - Material-UI (MUI) and tailwind for a responsive, accessible interface

 ---

 ## What Admin and User Can Do

 ### Admin

 - Create, edit, and delete projects
 - Create, edit, delete, and assign tasks
-- Manage all users and organizations
+- Manage all tasks in organizations
 - See all projects and tasks

 ### User

 - View all projects
-- View and update tasks assigned to them
+- View all tasks
 - Cannot create, edit, or delete projects or tasks

 ---

 ## Architecture

-- **Frontend:** Vite + React + Redux Toolkit + MUI + react-window
+- **Frontend:** Vite + React + Redux Toolkit + MUI + tailwind + react-window
 - **Backend:** Node.js + Express + MongoDB + Socket.io
 - **Monorepo:** Both client and server in a single repository
 - **Environment Config:** `.env.local` for local, `.env.production` for deployed URLs